olegbl/eso-mods/GamePadHelper/readme.md

 ## Provisioning

 adds a filter option to hide low-level recipes (under CP160) in the provisioning interface, with a toggle in the options menu.

+---

-Configure with /gph provisioning.
+Configure with `/gph provisioning`.

 ## Teleporter